antonioyv502/Digital-Lock-System/README.md

 ## 📸 Simulation Waveform

-The waveform shows the FSM correctly transitioning and asserting the output `y` once the correct sequence is received and shows when an invalid input is received, where the FSM correctly resets to the initial state:
+This waveform shows the FSM correctly transitioning through each state when the correct sequence is entered, asserting y = 1 at the end.
+It also demonstrates how the FSM resets to the initial state when an invalid input is detected mid-sequence:

 ![ALU Waveform](./Waveforms/Digital-Lock-Waveform.png)

 In this waveform, incorrect inputs are provided.
 The FSM remains in the initial state and does not proceed through the unlock sequence.
-This demonstrates the system's repsonse against invalid entries.
+This demonstrates the system's repsonse against invalid entries:

 ![ALU Waveform](./Waveforms/Digital_Lock_Invalid_Inputs_Waveform.png)